Let’s help create the next quantum revolution!

 An excellent way of understanding a large piece of material is to meet in a small group and simply go through it together.
 This is the purpose of study groups: A bunch of people take the same material, split the content among themselves, and share their thoughts.
 A study group is a virtual place where you can study together with your teammates’ chosen materials.

 Details can be found here.

-QHackatons are a perfect way for intense knowledge and skills absorption.
+QHackathons are a perfect way for intense knowledge and skills absorption.
 In 2019 QTurkey organized the first Quantum Programming Hackathon in Ankara, Turkey.
-Soon, October 10-11, 2020, they will run the next edition of the event – Quantum Technology Hackathon.
+Soon, on October 10-11, 2020, they ran the next edition of the event – Quantum Technology Hackathon.